fcarp10/nsp4j-optimizer/documentation/user_guide/input.rst

 Input Parameters
 ****************

-The framework requires three different input files: one describing the network topology, one with all paths listed and one for the NFV specific parameters.
+The framework requires three different input files: one describing the network topology, one with all paths listed and one for the specific parameters.
 All three files must have exactly the same name with different extensions:\*.dgs for the topology, \*.txt for the paths and \*.yml for the parameters.

 Topology file
 =============